devedge/merkle-tree-gen/README.md

         "c27f85771711ec1c70129714ed5c9083c96f1f12506203f46590c2146a93fae2"
     ],
     hashalgo: 'sha256', // optional, defaults to sha256
     hashlist: true      // optional, defaults to false.
-If true, will treat the array elements as hashes }
+If true, the array elements will be treated
+                        // as hashes and become leaves of the Merkle Tree }

 merkle.fromArray(args, function (err, tree) {